whispersnyc/whispersnyc.github.io/cards.md

 https://thatkidfrom.nyc/22-Portfolio/
 rgba(242, 212, 206, 0.5)

+This was my best concept portfolio site from last year:
 The chillest possible vibe distilled into a website.
 Try the music in the top-right corner!
-This was my best concept portfolio site from last year.
-Atmosphere | ~3 days | N/A
+Atmosphere | ~4 days | < 7hrs